modprox/modprox-org/content/introduction/_index.md

 modprox is currently under development, expect bugs!
 {{% /block %}}

-Companies which have an interest in keeping a permenant local copy of their third-party dependencies will find value in the modprox registry and proxy to manage those dependencies.
+Organizations which have an interest in keeping a permenant local copy of their third-party dependencies will find value in the modprox registry and proxy to manage those dependencies.
 The proxy is also useful in providing a private, site-local cache of internal and external modules which can greatly reduce `go-get`